Zibbp/RPI_Project/README.md

 ws281x.init(NUM_LEDS);
 ```

-Now that the module is setup, we are ready to use it.
-In this example I loop through each LED and assign it a color then called the `render` update the LEDs.
+Now that the module is setup, I am ready to use it.
+In this example I loop through each LED and assign it a color then called the `render` methed exposed by the module to update the LEDs.

 This module uses hex codes for color assignment versus the Python library which uses RGB numbers.